Wed, 14 May 2025 | ADMINISTRATION

 Download the free report: A business buyer's guide to Intellectual Property considerations

-This is a unique opportunity to acquire a well-established manufacturer in the building and home improvement sector.
+This is a unique opportunity to acquire a reputable designer and manufacturer in the auto parts industry, known for its innovative products and strong market presence.

 |